Imranf620/imranf620/README.md

 - 🌱 I’m currently learning **DevOps**

-- 💬 Ask me about **Node js, React js, MySql and Mongoodb, AWS and DevOps**
+- 💬 Ask me about **Node js, React js, PostgreSQL and Mongoodb, AWS and DevOps**

 - 📫 How to reach me **imranf620@gmail.com**